Apple News+ is an all-you-can-eat magazine subscription

-Though much of the hype around Apple's March 2019 event centers around streaming video, it took the opportunity to introduce yet another service: magazine subscription.
-Called Apple News Plus, it'll be embedded into the Apple News app itself.
-Some of the periodicals already on board include Esquire, Wired, and a couple of newspapers as well, like the Wall Street Journal and the Los Angeles Times.
-Apple News Plus will have over 300 magazines, and all will be available via a single subscription for only $9.99 a month.
+Though much of the hype around Apple's March 2019 event centers around streaming video, the company took the opportunity to introduce yet another service: magazine subscriptions.
+Called Apple News+, it'll be embedded into the Apple News app itself.
+Some of the periodicals already on board include Esquire, Wired, and newspapers like the Wall Street Journal and the Los Angeles Times.
+Apple News+ will have over 300 magazines in total, and all will be available via a single subscription for $9.99 a month.
+Family Sharing is included in that price.

+In a demonstration on stage, Apple showed off the service.
+Subscribers will see "live" animated/moving covers similar to live wallpapers.
+There's a My Magazines selection up top on the magazine home page, along with suggested issues.
+Recent issues of your favorite periodicals are automatically downloaded.
+According to Apple, there's also a human-curated "First Look" section plus a part for personalized story recommendations.
+There are three columns of thumbnails, each showing a different magazine.

 It's worth remembering that Apple's iOS had a separate magazine app before called Newsstand (Remember the Newsstand-only publication called The Daily?).
 However, you had to subscribe to each magazine or periodical separately.